This post is part of Up and Down, All Around: Bike Touring Taiwan

 Accommodation: Maison de Chine

 If you read the previous chapter of our tour, then it shouldn’t be a surprise that I woke up to find my face… unfortunate.
-I easily counted 10 mosquito bites on my face and a lazy eye from the swelling.
+Looking into the mirror, I easily counted 10 mosquito bites and one lazy eye from the swelling.
 Having lured most of the mosquitos in the room, I allowed Emerson to escape with only 2 or 3 bites on his ankle.
-That is love.

 Being a great host, my aunt had breakfast of soybean milk and shaobings (toasted sesame flatbread) ready for us.
 After graciously scarfing those down, we hit the road a little later than expected.